-If you are currently married or in a civil union or de facto relationship of more than three years' duration, then it's likely that all or a significant part of your assets will be relationship property.
-If you and your partner separate at any point after the three year threshold, that relationship property must, except in certain limited circumstances, be divided equally between both of you.
-There are some circumstances in which the three year period is reduced significantly, including having a child living with you.
+If you are currently married, or in a civil union or de facto relationship of more than three years' duration, then it's likely that all or a significant part of your assets will be relationship property.
+If you and your partner separate at any point after the three-year threshold, that relationship property must, except in certain limited circumstances, be divided equally between you both.
+There are some circumstances in which the three-year period is reduced significantly, including having a child living with you.

 Assets fully transferred to a trust before the start of any relationship will be trust assets, not your own property.
 So they should not be subject to relationship property claims, although there are claw-back rules in the Act.

 Any debt not gifted to the trust may be relationship property if it has not been protected as separate property.
-An agreement to contract out of the Property (Relationships) Act 1976 may be recommended by your lawyer to avoid these complications.
-Transferring family assets to a family trust therefore has a significant impact on your relationship property rights.
+We may recommend an agreement to contract out of the Property (Relationships) Act 1976 to avoid these complications.
+Transferring family assets to a family trust, therefore, has a significant impact on your relationship property rights.